kubernetes/website/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

        kubectl get secrets

-   The response should be similar to this:
+   The response should be like this:

        NAME                  TYPE                                  DATA      AGE
        mysql-pass            Opaque                                1         42s

-   **Note:** To protect the Secret from being exposed, neither `get` nor `describe` show its contents.
+   **Note:** To protect the Secret from exposure, neither `get` nor `describe` show its contents.
    {: .note}

 ## Deploy MySQL

 The following manifest describes a single-instance MySQL Pod Deployment.
-The MySQL container mounts the PersistentVolume at /var/lib/mysql, and the MYSQL_ROOT_PASSWORD environment variable sets the database password from the Secret.
+The MySQL container mounts the PersistentVolume at /var/lib/mysql.
+The `MYSQL_ROOT_PASSWORD` environment variable sets the database password from the Secret.

 include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/mysql-deployment.yaml